6 Ways to Successfully Hike the Inca Trail in the Rainy Season

 We invested in Colombia high-tech breathable raincoats and quick dry pants, and are we ever glad we did.

 My rain jacket actually kept me totally dry, and protected me from the wind.
 There was enough rain at times that I would’ve been completely soaked without it.
-Without it, I would’ve finished each day with wet clothes, and without hot shower available at the campsites, my night would’ve been very unpleasant indeed.
+I would’ve finished each day with wet clothes, and without hot showers available at the campsites, my night would’ve been very unpleasant indeed.
 It’s COLD in the Andes at night.

 Quick dry pants were also a total necessity.
 I can’t count the number of times my pants were soaked through and then dried on the trek.
 Unless you want to carry multiple pairs of pants while you’re hiking, this is definitely the way to go.